tleecsm/VoVTCG/www/data/cards.md

  - Rank: 3

-Replace this card with any faith reinforcement from your discard pile, then activate that reinforcement.
+Replace this card with any faith reinforcement from your discard pile (except <i>By Her Name, Return</i>), then activate that reinforcement.
 <br>

 ##### ALP.FTH.024